Centre for London

-Centre for London is London's dedicated think tank.
+Centre for London is London's think tank.
 Based in the UK, it undertakes research and organises events aimed at developing new solutions to the capital's critical challenges.
 The Centre, which is politically independent, advocates for a fair and prosperous global city.

 The Centre is a registered charity.
 It is funded by a mixture of public, private and third sector supporters.